Nina Totenberg On Amy Coney Barrett, Anita Hill And Saying Goodbye To RBG

 On if she thinks Ginsburg regretted not retiring during the Obama administration

-On covering Judge Clarence Thomas' Supreme Court confirmation hearings in 1991 and breaking the story that Anita Hill had submitted an affidavit about sexual harassment that the Judiciary Committee had ignored
+On covering Justice Clarence Thomas' Supreme Court confirmation hearings in 1991 and breaking the story that Anita Hill had submitted an affidavit about sexual harassment that the Senate Judiciary Committee had ignored

 It's true that it was ignored, but it's also true that she really didn't want her name to be public.
 When I talked to her at first, she didn't want her name to be public still.
 And I said I was trying to get her to do an interview with me.
 And she said that if I could get the affidavit, that she would agree to an interview.
 And I think ... that she didn't really think I could get the affidavit and that therefore she would not have to come forward.

 But I did get the affidavit, and she lived up to what she said.
 She did do an interview with me.
 Almost everything that she said in the hearing she said in that interview.
-When I broke that story, I thought that there was a 50/50 chance it would just die, because if she left her house and was unreachable and didn't talk to anybody else in the news media, it would have died, without a human face.
+When I broke that story, I thought that there was a 50-50 chance it would just die, because if she left her house and was unreachable and didn't talk to anybody else in the news media, it would have died, without a human face.
 And she didn't do that.
-She was very young at the time.
-She was in her 20s. ...
+She was very young at the time. ...
 What she did was very brave.

 On getting her start as a journalist